Aryan Khan

 Aryan Khan (born 12 November 1997) is an Indian entrepreneur and filmmaker.
-He is the elder son of actor Shah Rukh Khan and producer Gauri Khan.
 After graduating from the University of Southern California, he co-founded the company SLAB Ventures in 2022, under which he launched a luxury lifestyle and beverage brand named D'YAVOL.
+He is the eldest son of Shah Rukh Khan and Gauri Khan.

 Early life and education

-Aryan Khan was born on 12 November 1997 in Mumbai, Maharashtra, India.
+Aryan Khan was born on 13 November 1997 in Mumbai, Maharashtra, India.
 He is the eldest son of actor Shah Rukh Khan and producer Gauri Khan.
 He has two younger siblings, including actress Suhana.
 Khan was raised with both his parents' religions of Islam and Hinduism.
 He did his schooling from Mumbai's Dhirubhai Ambani International School until age 15, after which he moved to England to attend the Sevenoaks School in Kent.

 As a child, Khan played the younger version of his father's character in one scene of the film Kabhi Khushi Kabhie Gham (2001).
 He has worked as a voice actor in the Hindi dub of The Incredibles (2004) alongside his father.
 In 2020, Khan graduated with a Bachelor of Fine Arts degree in film and television production from the USC School of Cinematic Arts at the University of Southern California.
+He was member of the Lambda Chi Alpha fraternity.

 Career

 Acting and filmmaker

 Khan voiced Simba in the Hindi dub of The Lion King (2019).
 Shah Rukh Khan, who voiced Mufasa in the Hindi dub, had to re-dub his lines because experts noted that his voice sounded too similar to his son's voice.
 Khan continued his voice work by dubbing Simba in the Hindi version of Mufasa: The Lion King (2024), joining his father and younger brother AbRam in the cast.

 From 2023 to 2024, Khan filmed a streaming series, titled The Ba***ds of Bollywood, set against the backdrop of the Hindi film industry, on which he served as showrunner, writer, and director.
 Produced by his father and mother under Red Chillies Entertainment, it was released on Netflix on 18 September 2025.
-The series stars Lakshya Lalwani, Raghav Juyal, Bobby Deol and Sahher Bambba, and is co-written and co-created by Bilal Siddiqui and Manav Chauhan.
+The series starred Lakshya Lalwani, Raghav Juyal, Bobby Deol and Sahher Bambba, and was co-written and co-created by Bilal Siddiqui and Manav Chauhan.